 I think that it fair to say that most anglers that visit French carp waters expect to catch big carp and lots of them, beating their British PB’s by a fair margin.

 There are many companies that provide French angling, either exclusive bookings or shared lakes.
-However, sometimes the catches published and reported tare usually only when a group of anglers have a big hit.
+However, sometimes the catches published and reported are usually only of the big hits.
 They do not provide any information when folks blank or catch very few or even small fish.

-Things to consider before making the decision on what water to fish.
+Things to consider before making the decision on where to do your French carp fishing:

-- Firstly look at your angling ability and experience.
+Firstly look at your angling ability and experience.
 It is no good aiming for a big fish water that contains only a small stocking of carp if you want lots of runs, especially if you are new to the carp scene.
-A reason that the carp are big is because of a healthy stocking level, which means fewer fish and fewer runs.
+A reason that the carp are big is because of a healthy stocking level, which tends to mean fewer fish and fewer runs.

 – There are plenty of waters that are available that will provide runs galore.
 However, you may have to wade through lots of smaller carp to catch some of the bigger residents.
 Take a look at our selection of runs water lakes here.

 – Decide if you want exclusive, shared lakes, bivvy only or a lake with accommodation.

 – If you are a bait boat user, clarify if they can be used or not.
 This is shown on the symbols section of each venue page.

 Once that you have selected a venue that suits your requirements:

 – Read the feedback reports thoroughly for tips on tactics etc. Baring in mind that some anglers may knock the venue and fish stocks, because they have had a poor week’s fishing due to unavoidable weather conditions.
 It is human nature.
 Read lots of reports and you will get a clearer picture of what to expect.

 – Check out the articles and latest news sections on each venue page, they are written for the benefit of new customers as well as old ones.